 Early Bird pick up for children attending our half day program is at 12:15 pm in the front circle.
-Students who are not picked up by 12:25 pm will be taken to the Front Office and the family will be called.
-The student will wait in the office to be picked up.
+Students who are not picked up by 12:25 pm will be taken back to their classroom and the family will be called.
+The student will remain with their class until they are picked up.